Honors & Awards

 Development and integration of X-ray, MRI and US imaging technologies for radiation therapy guidance; Design of synergistic approaches to radiation therapy delivery; Treatment planning optimization and modeling.

-3D Dynamic Contrast-Enhanced Ultrasound Imaging in Predicting Treatment Response in Patients With Liver Metastases From Colon Cancer
+Pilot 3D Contrast-Enhanced Ultrasound Imaging to Predict Treatment Response in Liver Metastases

 Patients are invited to participate in a research study of liver perfusion (how blood flows to the liver over time).
 Researchers hope to learn whether perfusion characteristics of liver metastases may be predictive of response to treatment and whether liver perfusion characteristics can be used to follow response to treatment.
 Patients were selected as a possible participant in this study because they are identified as having liver metastases

 Stanford is currently not accepting patients for this trial.
 For more information, please contact Juergen Willmann, 650-725-1812.

 RADO 370 (Aut, Win, Spr, Sum)